samirsahoo007/scala/README.md

 1. Right click on Hello in your code and select Run ‘Hello’.
 You’re done!

+## Keyboard issue: Frequently, the pipe "|" remaps to the tilde "~" key i.e. when I press "|" it prints "~".
+How to solve it?
+This is due to UK Keyboard layout.
+**Press and hold the Windows key on your keyboard.
+Press the space bar**.
+A window opens.
+In this window, you can select the keyboard layout you want to use.

 ## Apostrophes and double quotes don't show up on inteliJ?
 press Left Alt+Shift.